spectrocloud/librarium/docs/docs-content/clusters/public-cloud/gcp/create-gcp-iaas-cluster.md

 - Access to a GCP cloud account

 - You have added a GCP account in Palette.
-Review the [Register and Manage GCP Accounts](/clusters/public-cloud/gcp/add-gcp-accounts) for guidance.
+Review [Register and Manage GCP Accounts](/clusters/public-cloud/gcp/add-gcp-accounts) for guidance.

 - An infrastructure cluster profile for GCP.
-Review the [Create Cluster Profiles](/cluster-profiles/task-define-profile) for guidance.
+Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-infrastructure-profile.md) for guidance.

 - An SSH Key that is uploaded to Palette and available for usage.
 Refer to the [SSH Keys](/clusters/cluster-management/ssh-keys) guide to learn how to create an SSH key and upload the public key to Palette.